JonasFriedli/qrshot/README.md

-# qrshot — Screenshot a region and copy QR content to clipboard
+# qrshot: Screenshot a region and copy QR content to clipboard - **no unrusted binaries needed**

 `qrshot` lets you **select a screen region**, automatically **decode any QR codes** found, and **copy the decoded text to your clipboard**.
 Works on **X11** and **Wayland**.